-The DVD tries to present a history of the Kinks, interspersed with live performances.
-It should’ve been interesting, especially for a band like The Kinks, whose story hasn’t been milked as dry as Bob Dylan, The Beatles, The Rolling Stones, The Who…etc. Somewhere things went terribly wrong.
+The DVD should’ve been interesting, especially for a band like The Kinks, whose story hasn’t been milked as dry as Bob Dylan, The Beatles, The Rolling Stones, The Who…etc. Somewhere things went terribly wrong.
 Most of the ninety-minute run-time is pissed away with grainy live footage, mostly from two shows – one from the band’s early days and one from the turn of the ‘80s.
-Things only get worse when the announcer tells the band’s story in the most grating voice in the history of professional broadcasting.
+Things only get worse when the announcer tells the band’s story in perhaps the most grating voice in the history of professional broadcasting.
 Worse, the voice-over content is chronologically mismatched with the footage on screen.
 For example, when discussing the Kinks mid-‘60s ban on touring in America, footage of the band from the ‘80s is shown on-screen and the song “Celluloid Heroes” – from 1972 – is heard.
 Chronological accuracy hasn’t been so blatantly disregarded since Timecop.
 It’s almost impossible to learn anything from this awful rip-off.